chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 >
 > - ["A hardware story"][history-odd], Dennis Ritchie, 2002

-The initial system was multiprogrammed -- that is, there were two, time-shared shell processes running, one for each terminal connected to the machine.
+The initial system was multiprogrammed &mdash; that is, there were two, time-shared shell processes running, one for each terminal connected to the machine.
 When the shell executed another program, it would read the file in over the top of the shell code and start executing it.
 The `exit()` syscall would reload the